 by Hoffman Weber Construction, on June 03, 2020

 Do it yourself (DIY) can be very satisfying.
 Not the actual doing: That often is frustrating, painful and exhausting.
 But the pride from a completed project?
-It’s cause to have your brother-in-law over for beer and boasting (especially if you are a woman.)
+It’s cause to have your brother-in-law over for beer and boasting.

 The problem is that many do-it-yourself projects can devolve into start-it-yourself projects.
 Mere muscle pain can escalate to serious injury.
 And what seemed like a great way to save money can cost you way more than the receipt for materials.